4ntoine/libadblockplus-android/README.md

 ### Building with prebuilt shared V8

 This can be desired to use product's V8 (let's say Chromium) instead of libadblockplus built-in V8.
-Put prebuilt shared V8 library file in ARCH directories and set `SHARED_V8_LIB_FILENAME` environment variable before building.
-Libadblockplus is required to be linked with that library file.
+Put prebuilt shared V8 library file(s) in ARCH directories and set `SHARED_V8_LIB_FILENAME` environment variable before building.
+You can pass multiple filenames, separated with `:`.
+Libadblockplus is required to be linked with that library file(s).

 For example (build with Gradle):

+    SHARED_V8_LIB_FILENAME=libv8.cr.so ./gradlew clean assemble

+or

-    SHARED_V8_LIB_FILENAME=libswev8.so ./gradlew clean assemble
+    SHARED_V8_LIB_FILENAME=libv8.cr.so:libfoo.so ./gradlew clean assemble

+for multiple library files.

+Note

-Note `[Configuration] Linking dynamically with shared v8 library ./libadblockplus-binaries/android_armeabi-v7a/libv8.cr.so` output while building native library.
+    [Configuration] Linking dynamically with shared v8 library ./libadblockplus-binaries/android_armeabi-v7a/libv8.cr.so

+output while building native library.

 ## Library tests